 The Ministry of Education is conducting its annual telephone surveys to collect teachers’ and other partners’ perceptions of Alberta’s K–12 education system.

-Opened in February, the surveys gather responses from a random sample of teachers, parents, high school students, principals, school board trustees, employers and the general public in the province.
-There will be more than 6,000 completed surveys, ensuring that survey results for each of the respondent groups are statistically representative.
+The surveys opened Jan.
+15 and are gathering responses from a random sample of teachers, principals, school board trustees, parents, the public, high school students and employers of recent high school graduates.
+There will be more than 5,800 completed surveys, ensuring that survey results for each of the respondent groups are statistically representative.

-As in previous years, the survey is also being offered in French for four respondent groups: senior high school students, parents, teachers and school board trustees.
+The survey is also being offered in French to five respondent groups: senior high school students, parents, teachers, principals and school board trustees.

 The survey responses are completely confidential and only aggregate data will be reported.
-The survey begins in mid-February and will continue until June.
-CCI Research has been contracted to administer the surveys.
+Advanis Inc. has been contracted to administer the telephone/online surveys beginning Jan.
+15, with an expected conclusion in May.